 The left panel of Fig.~\ref{fig:samestellarmass} shows the sSFR-stellar mass plane for each subsample.
-The lines with circles and error bars represent the mean distribution and the errors in the mean estimations of each subsample, respectively.
+The lines with circles and error bars represent the mean distribution and the jackknife errors in the mean estimations of each subsample, respectively.
 Grey contours denote all the central galaxies in the \EAGLE simulation with a stellar-mass larger than $10^9\Msun$ and sSFR$=10^{[-10,-11.5]}\rm yr^{-1}$.
 The figure shows that galaxies follow the same sequence regardless of their cosmic web location: low stellar mass galaxies are active ($M_{*}\leq10^{10}\Msun$) near the main sequence of star-forming galaxies, whereas massive galaxies have less star-formation activity, with the exception of massive outer void galaxies ($M_{*}\geq 10^{10}\Msun$) that appear to have higher star-formation activity.
-The bottom plot depicts the ratio between the sSFR of each subsample and the inner void sample as a function of the stellar mass.
-For a given stellar mass with $\leq 10^{10}\Msun$, inner void galaxies are more or similarly active than their wall and skeleton counterparts, by up to 10 per cent.
-There is no discernible variation in the star formation activity of the most massive galaxies, with the exception of the outer void galaxies, which have higher star-formation activity than their counterparts in denser regions.
-We find overall that inner and outer void galaxies have slightly higher sSFRs, with a mean and jackknife errors of $10^{-10.16\pm 0.02}\rm yr^{-1}$ and $10^{-10.16\pm0.02}\rm yr^{-1}$, respectively than wall and skeleton galaxies, with a mean sSFR and jackknife errors of $10^{-10.15\pm0.01}\rm yr^{-1}$ and $10^{-10.19\pm 0.02} \rm yr^{-1}$, respectively.
-We should highlight, however, that these differences in sSFR are modest.
-This is in agreement with \cite{ricciardelli2014} who, using cosmic voids identified in SSDS DR7, found no significant differences in galaxies in voids and the field that lie in the star-forming main sequence with the same stellar mass (see their Figure 7).
-However, the authors found discrepancies in the proportion of star-forming and quenched galaxies, suggesting that galaxies in dense regions have undergone fast quenching mechanisms as a result of environmental effects such as galaxy mergers, which rapidly enhance their star-formation efficiency.
+For low mass galaxies ($M_{*}= 10^{9-9.75}\Msun$) inner void and outer void galaxies are more active than their wall and skeleton counterparts.
+For intermediate mass galaxies ($M_{*}=10^{9.75-10.25}\Msun$), we find opposite behaviour depending if they inhabit the inner/outer void regions or the other regions: inner and outer void galaxies are slightly less SF active than skeleton and wall galaxies.
+For massive galaxies ($M_{*}>10^{10.25}\Msun$), there is no discernible variation in the star formation activity with the exception of the outer void galaxies, which have a higher star-formation activity.
+Note that these differences are modest as depicted in the bottom plot of the left panel of Fig.~\ref{fig:samestellarmass}, which shows the ratio between the sSFR of each subsample and the inner void sample as a function of the stellar mass and their corresponding jackknife errors.
+For low stellar mass galaxies, this ratio in SF activity is small (by up to 1 per cent) whereas for intermediate galaxies are up to 10 per cent.
+For the most massive galaxies, the difference in the SF activity becomes significant for the outer void galaxies in comparison with the other environments.
+This difference in the outer void regions seems to be related to the fact that a high fraction of the outer void galaxies reside in small voids ($\Rvoid<10$ pMpc) as we will discuss in Section \ref{sec:discussion}, these voids could be more affected by hot, metal-rich gas due to feedback process.